donkirkby/chess-kit/raw_rules/rules.md

 ### Setup
 Set up the chess pieces in the standard start position, and randomly choose who will play white.
 Place 6 light checkers in front of White and 6 dark checkers in front of Black.
-You won't need the rest of the checkers, so put them aside.
+Keep the extra checkers in a separate pile, but within reach.

 Shuffle the deck and deal 6 cards to each player.
 Look at your cards, but don't show them to your opponent.
 Place the rest of the cards in a draw stack.